Chicken McCrispy is back at McDonald’s

 Don’t expect a shatteringly-crisp crust on the McCrispy—it’s muted, more like a dusting of crunch that nicely transitions into the tender flesh within with each bite.
 To give you an idea of how juicy the meat is, our first attempt at tearing a chicken thigh into half resulted in spurts of chicken juice shooting across the kitchen.

 Be warned though, that each batch of McCrispy takes 30 minutes to roll out, so factor in ample waiting time if you’re heading down to any of the outlets to get your hands on some of this fried chicken.
-As of 3 November, it has also been sold out at most outlets.

 If you can’t get enough of fried chicken, check out the new Fatburger outlet at Cineleisure, which sells buffalo wings.
 Also, we have a list of the best Korean fried chicken delivery services in Singapore for you to order from.